 "What I have the most of is Le Creuset, and if I had to choose only one pot and one pan, they would undoubtedly be Le Creuset," says Edelman, who shares a love for the classic French brand.
 "I go for the classics—their beautifully enameled iron pots and pans.
 I use them for braising meats, making sauces, roasting chickens, or making elaborate rice dishes like paellas.
 There is nothing that they don't do well, and they transfer seamlessly to the dining table."

-"I have two sizes of blue steel Mauviel skillets," says Edelman.
+Edelman also cooks with Mauviel.
+"I have two sizes of blue steel Mauviel skillets," he says.
 "One I use solely for eggs and must have cooked over 10,000 eggs in it.
 The other, I use for searing fish or meat.
 These pans allow you to build a patina, and they are essentially non-stick at this point."

 "For boiling pasta, making quinoa or any other grains, or boiling eggs, I generally use my stainless steel All-Clad pots," adds Edelman.
 "I have a few different sizes (all pretty small and all with lids), and they work really well.
 I like them because they are light and easy to move around and wash.
 Also, the lighter material heats up quickly, getting the water boiling in a timely manner.
 I really love all my pots and pans—they are as important as knives."